Filling in for Messing, Sadovsky has Canada in eighth in Olympic team event

 The 22-year-old from Toronto had a shaky skate the morning after the Canadian team informed him he'd be stepping in for Canadian champion Keegan Messing, who remains in Canada awaiting a negative COVID-19 test.

-With no room for error in the short program, Sadovsky underrotated and two-footed the landing on his quadruple Salchow -- a jump he said he usually lands comfortably -- to finish with 71.06 points.
+With no room for error in the short program, Sadovsky underrotated and two-footed the landing on his quadruple Salchow to finish with 71.06 points.

 "Kind of disappointing honestly," Sadovsky said.
 "Only because those are mistakes that I don’t usually make.
 The quad Salchow is a comfort jump for me.
 It was very successful this season.
 There was just a slight mishap on the takeoff that didn’t allow me to pull in.